LSOS: Line-search Second-Order Stochastic optimization methods for nonconvex finite sums: An L-BFGS version of LSOS

-As regards the gradient estimate, we observe that the second part of \cref{ass:gradient_noise} is not required by the method presented in this section.
-Notice that we can replace the subsampled gradient estimate in~\eqref{eqn:finite_sum_subsample_grad_hessian} with alternative estimates coming, e.g., from variance reduction techniques, which have gained much attention in the literature.
-This is the case of the stochastic L-BFGS algorithm by Moritz et al.~\cite{moritz:2016} and the stochastic block L-BFGS by Gower et al.~\cite{gower:2016}, where SVRG gradient approximations are used.
-The former method computes the same inverse Hessian approximation as in~\cite{byrd:2016}, while the latter uses an adaptive sketching technique exploiting the action of a sub-sampled Hessian on a set of random vectors rather than just on a single vector.
+Notice that we can replace the subsampled gradient estimate with alternative gradient estimates coming, e.g., from variance-reduction techniques, which have gained much attention in the literature.
+This is the case of the stochastic L-BFGS algorithm by Moritz et al.~\cite{moritz:2016}, the stochastic block L-BFGS by Gower et al.~\cite{gower:2016}, and the stochastic damped L-BFGS method by Wang et al.~\cite{wang:2017siopt}, where SVRG gradient approximations are used.
+The first two methods are suited for strongly convex optimization problems.
+The method in \cite{moritz:2016} computes the same inverse Hessian approximation as in~\cite{byrd:2016}, while the method in \cite{gower:2016} uses an adaptive sketching technique exploiting the action of a subsampled Hessian on a set of random vectors rather than just on a single vector.
 Both stochastic BFGS algorithms use constant step lengths and have Q-linear rate of convergence of the expected value of the error in the objective function, but the block L-BFGS one appears more efficient than the other in most of the numerical experiments reported in~\cite{gower:2016}.
+The method in \cite{wang:2017siopt}, designed for nonconvex problems, uses damped L-BFGS updates, which are computed at each iteration by using a difference of gradients (the gradient sample at the previous iteration is used to ensure independence).
+Also in this case a constant step lenght is considered, and the authors prove that the expected value of the gradient norm (computed among all the iterations) is led below a predefined threshold in a finite number of steps.

-Instead of choosing the SVRG approximation, we apply a mini-batch variant of the SAGA algorithm~\cite{defazio:2014saga}, used in~\cite{gower:2020}.
+Instead of the SVRG approximation, we apply a mini-batch variant of the SAGA algorithm~\cite{defazio:2014saga}, used in~\cite{gower:2020}.
 Starting from the matrix $ J^0 \in \Re^{n \times N}$ whose columns are defined as $ J_0^{(i)} = \nabla \phi_i(\bx^0)$, at each iteration we compute the gradient approximation as

 and, after updating the iterate, we set